 LogmonGroup= (per1) regex causes the following rules to be applied only if the group regex matches (i.e. rules within the group are skipped if the group regex doesn't match.
-This can be used to improve speed/efficiency of matching.
+This can be used to improve speed/efficiency of matching, i.e. you can group regexes by a common prefix.
 A group is ended implicitly by another LogmonGroup directive, or explicitly by a LogmonEndGroup directive.